Hjorthmedh/RGCmorphology/ms/intro.md

 Fractal dimension measures the neuron’s coverage of the retina at different length scales.
 Here we used the box counting method [@Fernandez2001-ef].
-The neuron was projected onto the XY plane and a grid was placed over it (Figure 2B).
+The neuron was projected onto the XY-plane and a grid was placed over it (Figure 2B).
 This grid was then successively refined.
 The magnification is defined as the maximal distance between grid lines / current distance between grid lines.
 At each step, the